Industrial Waste Initiatives

-Since FY2001 (April 1, 2000 to March 31, 2001), JSR has been implementing its goal of “zero waste”1 in activities that include prevention of waste materials, thorough sorting of waste, and searches for recycling locations at all plants.
-In the period from FY2004 to FY2010, we made ongoing efforts that have enabled us to reach our goals in zero waste activities.
-About 70% of the total volume of generated waste materials is taken up by surplus sludge resulting from activated sludge treatment of wastewater and by coal ash generated in the coal boilers used for on-site power generation.
+Since FY2001 (April 1, 2000 to March 31, 2001) , JSR has been implementing its goal of “zero waste”1 through activities that include prevention of waste materials, sorting of waste, and searches for recycling locations at all plants.
+In the period from FY2004 to FY2011, we made ongoing efforts that have enabled us to reach our goals in zero waste activities.
+About 87% of the total volume of generated waste materials is taken up by surplus sludge resulting from activated sludge treatment of wastewater and by coal ash generated in the coal boilers used for on-site power generation.
 Surplus sludge is recycled together with coal ash for use as cement materials.
-We are also promoting the recycling of bottles, cans, drums and paper as well as fluorescent lamps, dry cell batteries and organic waste, in addition to using waste oils and other materials, as fuels.
-The final landfill volume in FY2010 came to 6 tons/year.
-In the future, we will strive to implement ongoing zero waste operations by further continuing our search for recycling locations, among other efforts.
+We are also promoting the recycling of bottles, cans, drums, paper, fluorescent lamps, dry cell batteries and organic waste, in addition to using waste oils and other materials as fuels.
+The final landfill volume in FY2011 came to 7 tons/year.
+In the future, we will strive to implement ongoing zero waste operations by further continuing our search for recycling locations and our other efforts.

 1. The goal is to reduce the volume of final off-site waste buried at third-party landfills to less than 0.1% of the volume of waste generated

 Promoting 3R to Reduce, Reuse and Recycle Packaging Materials